xn--nding-jua/egocart/Readme.md

 # eGoCart

+## Information

+This project is within the early planning-phase.
+More information will follow.

+Rough time-schedule:
+* July 2023: first tests with TI Motorware (Already done.
+Sensorless BLDC is rotating with working speed-controller controlled via SCI/UART)
+* August 2023: test with LAUNCHXL-F280049C and BOOSTXL-DRV8320RS.
+Design of the hardware (two 3-phase-inverters with voltage/current-measurement, gate-drivers and MOSFETs)
+* September 2023: test of the design and programming of the headup-display
+* October 2023: whole system working

 ## Overview

 This repository contains a BLDC-Motor-Controller with field-oriented-motor-control (FOC) using the TI C2000 TMS320F280049 with InstaSPIN-FOC control.
 This control is able to auto-detect a connected motor or can use a predefined motor.